Menu

 Owned By: Duxbury Rural and Historical Society

-Located across the street from the King Caesar House museum, this small grassy park offers gorgeous views of Duxbury Bay.
+Bumpus Park is a small grassy property located across the street from the King Caesar House museum in Duxbury.
+It offers gorgeous views of Duxbury Bay.

 Features